tbensky/NeuralNetworks/README.md

 python3 ann.py
 ```

-It is programmed to train a series of 7 training pairs held in a list of lists as follows:
+If you run the code, you'll see a loss number printed, which gets lower and lower.
+As it stands here, the code will train a series of 7 training pairs held in a list of lists as follows:

 ```python
 pairs = [